pairshaped/curlingio-docs/docs/getting-started/support-and-feedback.md

 We also have a feeback board where you can submit feature requests and vote on feature requests that other clubs and curlers have submitted.

-If you request starts with _"It would be nice if..."_ or _"Can you add..."_ then it's probably a feature request.
+If your request starts with _"It would be nice if..."_ or _"Can you add..."_ then it's probably a feature request!

 [You can access our feedback board here.](https://curling.canny.io/)